sjrd/scala-js-jquery/README.md

 }
 ```

-Running the SBT task ``fastOptJS::webpack`` will generate a Javascript bundle (`...-fastopt-bundle.js`) including jquery as specified in the `npmDependencies` sbt build definition setting.
+Running the sbt task `fastOptJS::webpack` will generate a JavaScript bundle (`...-fastopt-bundle.js`) including jquery as specified in the `npmDependencies` sbt build definition setting.

 License
 -------